isomerpages/imda-pixel/_programmes/For Startups/OIP Challenges.md

 ![Open Innovation Platform Call 19](/images/Programmes/OIP%20Challenges/call19_1200x600.jpg)

-As Singapore’s main authority on personal data protection, the Personal Data Protection Commission (PDPC) is calling for fresh proposals on privacy-friendly and innovative age estimation solutions that goes beyond the mainstream solutions available in the marketing.
+As Singapore’s main authority on personal data protection, the Personal Data Protection Commission (PDPC) is calling for fresh proposals on privacy-friendly and innovative age estimation solutions that goes beyond the mainstream solutions available in the market.

 Work alongside the PDPC, organisations and end-users to make a difference in facilitating innovative and responsible use of data in the industry.